morroware/PDPLP/README.md

 ## 1.1 What is PHP?

 PHP (Hypertext Preprocessor) is a widely-used, open-source scripting language especially suited for web development.
 It can be embedded into HTML and is particularly effective in creating dynamic web pages and applications.
-The provided script (index.php) and also be seen here https://sethmorrow.com/pdplp
+The provided script (index.php) is in this github repository, and can be seen running on a server here: https://sethmorrow.com/pdplp

 Our provided script begins with the PHP opening tag: